 Collateral | Yes, typically required |

-The SBA also used to offer the SBA Community Advantage program designed to help businesses in underserved markets.
-Although that program was sunset on Sept.
-30, 2023, you can read our article on Community Advantage loans to see how they were structured.
+From a historical perspective, the SBA also used to offer the Community Advantage program as part of its 7(a) offerings.
+Although the program was sunset in 2023, you can read our article on Community Advantage loans to see how they were structured.

 To learn more about rates, fees, terms, and qualification requirements for SBA 7(a) loans, visit our SBA 7(a) loans guide.
 There, you’ll find information on how to apply for a loan and alternative financing options.